DeadClap/tblrp-docs/penal.md

 1. A person who fails to immediately inform a peace officer of a firearm or deadly weapon that is concealed on the person or within his or her control is guilty under this code section.
 Informing a peace officer must occur within the 1st minute of contact with a peace officer, or exceed the expiration of the initial contact, whichever is shorter.
 2. A person who fails to allow a peace officer to secure the deadly weapon, or fails to secure the weapon at the discretion of the peace officer during the duration of the contact is guilty under this code section.

-\- Violations of Penal Code (9)05 are a misdemeanor with 60 seconds imprisonment, a fine of $1,000, and revocation of any weapons permit the holder carries.
+\- Violations of Penal Code (9)05 are a misdemeanor with 1 Month imprisonment, a fine of $1,000, and revocation of any weapons permit the holder carries.

 ## **Title 10: Operation of Commercial Motor Vehicles**